nationalarchives/alpha-prototype-starter/README.md

 6. Start the application with `flask run`
 7. See the command line for the URL to visit
 8. When finished run `deactivate` from the virtual environment

-For front end assets:

-In a _new terminal_ run these commands

-9. Install Node dependencies with `npm install`
-10. Start webpack with `npm start`